 Student activism has a long history in Michigan, where there are many organizations focused on various important causes.
 Some groups, like United Students Against Sweatshops (USAS), concentrate on more left-wing concerns, like holding multinational businesses accountable for mistreating their workers in factories, while other groups, like Young Americans for Freedom, are conservative and nonpartisan.

-About the University of Michigan African Presidential Scholars (UMAPS) Program
+University of Michigan African Presidential Scholars Program 2025–26: Shaping Africa’s Academic Future

-The University of Michigan African Presidential Scholars Program 2025’s advantages include:
+The University of Michigan African Presidential Scholars Program Advantages include:

 - The university’s research centers, labs, libraries, and other resources are available to scholars, enhancing their research experience.

-- Free accommodation that includes a private bathroom and room.
+- Free accommodation that includes a private bathroom and a room.

 - Reimbursement for domestic travel costs to Michigan.